Charity gambling: Australia

 In Australia, regulations relating to charity fund-raising varies among the different states and territories, for example, in South Australia, Consumer and Business Services administers the state Lottery and Gaming Act 1936, which regulates lotteries and bingo run by charities.
+Under that Act, fundraiser lotteries above a set prize threshold and bingo sessions above a low proceeds limit require authorisation, while smaller activities may be exempt.